padjipp237/BI-reports/README.md

 # BI-reports
-Dashboards and reports created in PowerBI
+Dashboards and reports created in PowerBI.
--   From idea to visual.
+From idea to visual.
 -   finance
 -   BILLIONS